Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

 • Use marker training

-• Consciously design the training situation: short sessions, controlled encounters
+• Consciously design training situations: short sessions, controlled encounters

 - Pressure & Punishment